timsavage/rusty-maschine/README.md

 - Pads generating events as velocity changes.
 - Display initialising with fill/invert and get/set pixels
 - Error handling in place
+- Translating button ID's into enums

 ToDo:

+- Callback/Observer for events
 - Port parts of the Adafruit GFX library to work with the display buffer to provide some graphics primitives
-- Translating button ID's into enums
 - Constants for magic numbers
 - Convert into a crate that can be easily integrated into other applications (not there is a caveat regarding hidapi that only a single hidapi::Context can exist).